exonum/exonum-doc/src/advanced/merkle-index.md

 However, it is time consuming and computationally expensive to check the entirety of each part whenever a system wants to verify data.
-So, this why Merkle trees (Merkle indexes or hash trees or ) are used.
+So, this why Merkle trees (Merkle indexes or hash trees or Tiger tree hash) are used.
 Basically, we want to limit the amount of data being sent over a network (like the Internet) as much as possible.
 So, instead of sending an entire file over the network, we just send a hash of the file to see if it matches.